lisa-bird/lush-bakes-p4/README.md

 ## The Structure

 The website has a responsive navigation bar at the top of the page with clearly labelled pages along with a logo to navigate to the home page, shopping basket and account links.
-The landing page has a minamalist theme with a welcome message.
+The landing page has a minimalist theme with a welcome message.
 The products available to buy are under the 'Bakes' page.
 Users can filter their specific category and then sort into price descending/ascending order if they wish.
 Users can read about Lush Bakes and read reviews.
 Social link in the footer will take the user to Lush Bakes social pages.
 Customers can select the bakes they wish to order, add them to the basket, amend or delete their quantity as well as see the total price of their basket.
 My account is where users can register, log in and view their profile.

 ## The Skeleton

 The site has a number of pages clearly labelled in the nav bar.
 Along with linked buttons to take users to the relevant page.
-Lush Bakes has been developed to be responsive to be able to use on small and large devices.
+Lush Bakes has been developed to be responsive enabling to use on small and large devices.

 [Wire Frames]()